rajibhossen/workload-driven-autoscaling-ensemble-cluster24/flux-with-lammps/README-Full-Autoscaling.md

-# Setup Static Experiments with Flux and LAMMPS
+# Full Autoscaling Experiments with Flux and LAMMPS
-Static cluster means we will deploy the cluster with predefined instance number(8, 16, 32, 64) and we will not enable autoscaling.
-LAMMPS requires EFA enabled networking and a specific placement group.
+Full Autoscaling means we will deploy the cluster with 8 instance and we will enable horizontal pod autoscaling and cluster autoscaling.

-Note: EFA plugin installation failed with eksctl latest version.
-So, the current tested and working version is eksctl v0.168.0.

 Deploy the EKS cluster using the below command for each application.
-Make sure you provided appropriate number in the `managedNodeGroups` `desiredCapacity` field.
+Make sure you provided `8` in the `managedNodeGroups` `desiredCapacity` field, and a relatively larger number in `maxSize` field for horizontal pod autoscaling to work.

 ```console
 eksctl create cluster -f eks-efa-cluster-config-hpc7g.yaml